PennyLaneAI/pennylane/doc/index.rst

 PennyLane-compatible quantum device.

-Finally, play around with the numerous `devices and plugins <https://pennylane.ai/plugins.html>`_ available for running your hybrid optimizations — these include IBM Q, provided by the PennyLane-Qiskit plugin, as well as the Rigetti Aspen-1 QPU.
+Finally, play around with the numerous `devices and plugins <https://pennylane.ai/plugins.html>`_ available for running your hybrid optimizations—these include IBM Q, provided by the PennyLane-Qiskit plugin, as well as the Rigetti Aspen-1 QPU.

 How to cite